Healthy Habits To Start NowJanuary 24, 2018

 1- Eat mindfully.
 Mindful eating is simply being more fully aware when eating.
 Give food and mealtimes your full attention.
 Recognize physical hunger and satiety cues.
 Use knowledge and mindfulness to guide your eating decisions.
 Ask yourself, what is triggering you to eat?
 Is it physical hunger, or, is it a rough day, boredom, stress, fatigue?
 Being aware of why you are eating other than hunger is a first step in changing bad patterns, such as eating for boredom.
 So, acknowledge what you are doing before you act on it.
 Before actually eating, stop and think about it for a minute before you act on it.

-If you are actually hungry, being conscious and fully present when you eat, will be reduce the inclination to overeat.
+If you are actually hungry, being conscious and fully present when you eat will reduce the inclination to overeat.
 Eat slowly and appreciate each bite, the textures, taste and smell.

 Be present and avoid distractions while eating.
 Put away the cell phone, shut the television and enjoy the experience of eating.